Resources & Contacts

 The Family Educational Rights & Privacy Act (FERPA), otherwise known as the Buckley Amendment, is a federal law that ensures the privacy of your student’s educational records.
 Once a student turns 18 or enters a college or university, they gain primary responsibility for determining who is able to access their educational record.

 Students will receive a release form when they attend Jump Start and students and their families will learn more about FERPA during the program.
-More information about FERPA, and the federal office overseeing compliance, can be found here.
+More information about FERPA, and the federal office overseeing compliance, can be found on the U.S. Department of Education website.

-Specific information about Concordia Chicago’s administration of FERPA, can be found here.
+Specific information about Concordia Chicago’s administration of FERPA, can be found on our Parents & Families page.

 Helping Your Student Find Solutions